Chest Fever: Music and Lyrics

+"The Genetic Method"

 The song featured a dramatic solo organ intro played by Garth Hudson.
-Writing in the 3rd edition of The Rolling Stone Album Guide, Paul Evans stated that "The organ mastery of "Chest Fever" unleashed the Band's secret weapon, Garth Hudson."
+Writing in the 3rd edition of The Rolling Stone Album Guide, Paul Evans stated that "The organ mastery of 'Chest Fever' unleashed the Band's secret weapon, Garth Hudson."
 The introduction is based on Bach's Toccata and Fugue in D minor.
 In live performances, this solo evolved into an improvisation drawing from numerous musical styles and lasting several minutes.
 "When Levon Helm has complained about the share out of royalties at this period, this is the song he quotes," states Viney.
 "His theme is that Garth's contribution was always grossly under-estimated and under-credited.
 As he says, 'what do you remember about "Chest Fever" - the lyrics or the organ part?'"
-Starting in the seventies, the organ introduction to "Chest Fever" began to be listed as a separate song called "The Genetic Method", credited solely to Hudson, that precedes "Chest Fever", and it was included as such on their 1972 live album Rock of Ages.
+Starting around 1970, the organ introduction to "Chest Fever" began to be listed as a separate song called "The Genetic Method", credited solely to Hudson, that precedes "Chest Fever", and it was included as such on their 1972 live album Rock of Ages.

 Later performances

-Viney notes that despite the death of Richard Manuel later line-ups of the Band continued to perform "Chest Fever" with Helm singing lead vocals.
-It "rapidly became an on-stage showpiece for Garth's organ", and as such it was an essential song.
+Viney notes that despite the death of Richard Manuel, later line-ups of the Band continued to perform "Chest Fever" with Helm singing lead vocals.
+It "rapidly became an on-stage showpiece for Garth's organ", and as such it was "an essential song".